 The Fenwick & West Venture Capital Barometer™ (Magnitude of Price Change) — Set forth below is the average percentage change between the price per share at which companies raised funds in a quarter, compared to the price per share at which such companies raised funds in their prior round of financing.
 In calculating the average, all rounds (up, down and flat) are included, and results are not weighted for the amount raised in a financing.

-*Please note that one software company had a 1460% up round and one internet/digital media company had a 1190% up round.
+* One software company had a 1460% up round and one internet/digital media company had a 1190% up round in 2Q12.
 If these were excluded the Barometer result for 2Q12 would have been 70%.

 The Barometer results by series are as follows:

-*Please note that the two above mentioned software and internet/digital media companies with greater than 10x up rounds were both Series C rounds.
+* Please note that the two above mentioned software and internet/digital media companies with greater than 10x up rounds in 2Q12 were both Series C rounds.
 If these were excluded the Barometer result for Series C rounds in 2Q12 would have been 72%.

-Results By Industry For Current Quarter — The table below sets forth the direction of price changes, Barometer results and number of financings for companies receiving financing in 2Q12, compared to their previous round, by industry group.
+Results by Industry for Current Quarter — The table below sets forth the direction of price changes, Barometer results and number of financings for companies receiving financing in 2Q13, compared to their previous round, by industry group.
 Companies receiving Series A financings are excluded as they have no previous rounds to compare.